kubernetes/enhancements/keps/sig-auth/2907-secrets-store-csi-driver/README.md

 ## Summary

 The [secrets-store-csi-driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) project provides a portable method for applications to consume secrets from external secret APIs through the filesystem.
 This effort was added to the `sig-auth` subproject in February 2020 and currently there are providers for Azure, AWS, GCP, and HashiCorp Vault.
+All the providers for the driver are out-of-tree.
 This KEP intends to cover making the core functionality of the driver GA.

 ## Motivation